 Let the difficult person know that you yourself are in control.
 If there is an issue, don’t go to the difficult person just to discuss the problem.
 Go with solutions in mind.
 Many difficult individuals work most positively with those who present themselves from a position of strength.
 They’re more willing to communicate and work with those who take the initiative, and lend their cooperation to those who show they can help themselves.

 5. Focus on Consequence

 The ability to identify and assert consequence(s) is one of the most important skills you can use to "stand down" a difficult person.
 Effectively articulated, consequence gives pause to the challenging individual, and compels him or her to shift from obstruction to cooperation.
-In my reference guide (click on title) "How to Successfully Handle Aggressive, Intimidating, and Controlling People," consequence is presented as seven different types of power you can utilize to affect positive change.
-In this guide you will also learn how to keep calm, shift from reactive to proactive, defend your boundaries, use humor to disarm difficult behavior, and apply assertive communication skills.
+In my book (click on title) "How to Successfully Handle Aggressive, Intimidating, and Controlling People," consequence is presented as seven different types of power you can utilize to affect positive change.
+In this book you will also learn how to keep calm, shift from reactive to proactive, defend your boundaries, use humor to disarm difficult behavior, and apply assertive communication skills.

 Also available (click on title): “How to Communicate Effectively and Handle Difficult People”.